 So before we jump too far into this I guess we should review the basics!
 The current Bujo craze (that’s what all the cool kids call a bullet journal, a Bujo) was created by Ryder Carroll (that’s his name in gold on that book up there).
 As the story goes, Ryder suffered from attention deficit disorder as a child.
 He created the bullet journal method in college to help him move past his learning disability.
-Here is a great video by Ryder that gives you a super quick overview of bullet journaling.

 Which bullet journal should you buy?